Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

     trainer = Trainer(tpu_cores=8)
     trainer.test(model)

-.. note:: Lightning disables gradients, puts model in eval mode and does everything needed for testing.
+.. note:: Lightning disables gradients, puts model in eval mode, and does everything needed for testing.

 .. warning:: .test() is not stable yet on TPUs.
 We're working on getting around the multiprocessing challenges.